ibudasov/ibudasov.github.io/wiki/Azure.md

 - Container Apps is for longer running containerized microservices, web apps, etc. Functions are better suited for short-lived, event-driven code snippets.
 - With Container Apps you manage the containers and infrastructure.
 Functions handles all the infrastructure management for you.
 - Container Apps gives you more control over containers and infrastructure but requires managing scaling and uptime.
 Functions automatically scales for you.

+### Container Apps Env

+An environment in Azure Container Apps is a logical grouping of resources where you can deploy your applications.
+It's a boundary that separates your applications from the rest of your Azure resources.
+Each environment has its own dedicated compute resources, networking, and security settings.
+This allows you to manage and scale your applications independently.

+## Smart detector alert rule

+Detects if your application experiences an abnormal rise in the rate of HTTP requests or dependency calls that are reported as failed.
+The anomaly detection uses machine learning algorithms and occurs in near real time, therefore there's no need to define a frequency for this signal.

+To help you triage and diagnose the problem, an analysis of the characteristics of the failures and related telemetry is provided with the detection.
+This feature works for any app, hosted in the cloud or on your own servers, that generates request or dependency telemetry - for example, if you have a worker role that calls TrackRequest() or TrackDependency().

+## Log analytics workspace

+Log Analytics collects data from a variety of sources and uses a powerful query language to give you insights into the operation of your applications and resources.
+Use Azure Monitor to access the complete set of tools for monitoring all of your Azure resources.

+1. Connect a data source
+- Select one or more data sources to connect to the workspace
+- Azure virtual machines (VMs)
+- Windows and Linux Agents management
+- Storage account log
+- System Center Operations Manager
+2. Configure monitoring solutions
+- Add monitoring solutions that provide insights for applications and services in your environment View solutions
+3. Monitor workspace health
+- Create alerts to proactively detect any issue that arise in your workspace
+- Learn more about monitor workspace health